-Disconnect from the Internet for a while and do something boring, like slogging through an obscure textbook.
-Rather than staying in bed all day on the weekends, try some exercise.
+Disconnect from the Internet for a while and do a low-stimulation activity, like reading a book or doing a small household chore.
+Rather than staying in bed all day on the weekends, try getting some exercise.

-You could walk to the local library to read a few books, or enjoy the quiet of a museum.
+Even a walk to the local library to read a few books, or a stroll through the quiet of a museum can do you good.

 There’s a difference between truly having no choice and simply feeling like you have no choice.
 We defeat ourselves all the time.

-We trap ourselves into cycles fueled by our own cynicism, paranoia, and fear–without bothering to check what the situation is truly like.
+We trap ourselves in cycles, fuelled by our own cynicism, paranoia, and fear–without bothering to check if this is truly the situation.

 You shouldn’t test your limits by forcing more burdens onto yourself.
 Rather, you should test your leeway at work.
 Start small, and ask to leave on time for a chance.
 Or you could designate one day each week where you won’t take any work home at all.